-If you’re visiting Washington state and want to see some of the most beautiful coastal scenery in the country, be sure to add Fort Casey State Park and Fort Flagler to your itinerary.
-These two parks are located in the so-called Triangle of Fire, an area that has seen more than its fair share of natural disasters over the years.
+If you’re visiting Washington State and want to see some of the most beautiful coastal scenery in the country, be sure to add Fort Casey State Park and Fort Flagler to your itinerary.
+These two parks are located in the so-called Triangle of Fire, which has seen more than its fair share of natural disasters.

-Washington state parks are some of the best in the entire country and this site features a blend of military history and outdoor adventures.
+Washington state parks are some of the best in the country, and this site features a blend of military history and outdoor adventures.

 - What is the Triangle of Fire, Washington?

 - A Clear Day Brings Forth Nature’s Majesty!

 - How do I get to Fort Casey?

 - Love Camping?
 You Can Camp at Fort Casey State Park!

 - Interpretive opportunities

 - Things to do near Fort Casey State Park